 - losing the right to possess firearms

-In cases where the defendant was convicted of more than one crime, the judge usually retains the discretion to impose the sentences concurrently (so they run at the same time) or consecutively (one after the other).
-Read more in our informational articles on discharge from probation (NRS 176A.850) and early termination of probation.
+In cases where you were convicted of more than one crime, the judge usually retains the discretion to impose the sentences concurrently (so they run at the same time) or consecutively (one after the other).
+Read more in our informational articles on discharge from probation (NRS 176A.850) and early termination of probation.8

 9. Appeals